Delrynn/inline-sctime/README.md

 4. Copy the contents of [AdiIRC/inline-sctime.ini](AdiIRC/inline-sctime.ini) into the new file
 5. Save the file with the name inline-sctime.ini (file > save)

+## mIRC:

+1. Open AdiIRC
+2. Go to Tools > Scripts Editor
+3. Copy the contents of [mIRC/remote.ini](mIRC/remote.ini) into the Remote tab
+4. Copy the contents of [mIRC/aliases.ini](mIRC/aliases.ini) into the Aliases tab
+5. Save the files (file > save all)

 ## HexChat:

 Close HexChat.
 Open a file browser and go to the folder for your OS: